 For most people buying and selling a house is one of the biggest transactions they will ever undertake.
 Nobody can say that the process will be problem free: no two people will see things in quite the same way!
 It is nice to know however that by buying your house the Scottish way you cannot be gazumped, stuck in a chain, or have the other side pull out the day before the furniture van arrives because contracts have still not been exchanged.
 What the Scottish legal system generally attempts to offer is peace of mind.

 On the completion / settlement date it is important to liaise with our Aviemore office and respective solicitors prior to arranging to collect keys etc. We are unable to pass over the property keys until all funds are seen to have cleared into the appropriate account and been verified by the acting solicitor!
 Thereafter, you can relax in you new home.

 Welcome to the Highlands!

-All Tenancy Agreements stipulate a minimum of 2 Calendar Months Notice after the initial 6 months period.
+All Tenancy Agreements with H.P.S. stipulate a minimum of 2 Calendar Months Notice or as appropriate under current legislation.

 You can get most of the information you require from our website (home report/viewing request etc) but please don't hesitate to contact the office should you have any further queries, we will be happy to be of assistance.

 Call us on 01479 810 020 or email us on firstname.lastname@example.org for more information

 We recommend any viewings are arranged at least 48 hours in advance in conjunction with the Viewing Agent.
-We ask all clients who are viewing any property with our agency to telephone us at least One Hour before arrival to ensure/confirm an agency representative is available to accompany them especially over the winter period.
+We ask all clients who are viewing any property with our Agency to confirm by telephone /email at least One Hour before arrival to ensure an Agency representative is available to accompany them especially over the winter period.